CAL HACKEMAN, SGS PRESIDENT, AS GUEST EDITOR –HOOKED ON CARNIVAL

 Anyone have a Quill water set—pitchers with four or six tumblers—in amethyst he/she/they would be willing to photograph?
 I’d like to include it in an article I’m writing.
 Thanks.

-To: Steve G, Cal & Everyone.
+To: Steve G, Cal & Everyone

 What you have is a Fenton’s # 550 rose bowl in marigold and a nice find indeed.
-I would love to put it with my Topaz piece if your ever interested in selling it.
+I would love to put it with my Topaz piece if you’re ever interested in selling it.

 Cal, I have attached photos of some stretch glass bud vases that I have accumulated over the years.
 These were all made by Fenton during the stretch glass era.
 I wouldn’t consider any of them rare.
 But some are quite scarce.
 The most common color is celeste blue followed by Florentine green and topaz.
 The tops are basically shaped in an oval with one side being slightly higher and gradually lowered on the other side. they range in size from 8 to 12+ inches.
 There is the scarcer jack in the pulpit edge treatment and these seem to draw more interest from collectors.
 The Persian Pearl is not seen as often as the other colors.
-Wisteria is always in demand and doesn’t dome up for sale very often.
+Wisteria is always in demand and doesn’t come up for sale very often.
 The Tangerine is the hardest color to find in these vases.
 I had owned another in tangerine but it broke while I was cleaning it.
 It took several years to find a replacement which I am grateful for.
 For some reason the Velva Rose example shown with the Wisteria vases is the only one I’ve ever come across.
 These are all probably in a lot of collections but I just don’t see them come up for sale.

 The bud vases with the flat tops are hard to find.
-The base on these are less than an eighth of an inch larger than the other type and are all the same size approx. 7” tall.
+The bases on these are less than an eighth of an inch larger than the other type and are all the same size, approx. 7” tall.
 I have two in Grecian Gold and one in Florentine Green.
 The ice blue one is two shades lighter than the celeste blue but not light enough to be called aquamarine.
 At least that is interesting to me.
 Attached are photos of all the bud vases I have.
 I hope you enjoy them as much as I do.